-While we're decoding, in the other window, have a look at the alignments from our monophone model.
+While we're decoding, in the other window, we'll look at the alignments from our monophone model.
 The alignments are stored compressed using gzip.
 Note that in the below command we unzip them and pipe them directly in as the read specifier.
 We then apply the ,t tag to get readable output from the write specifier and finally we output only the first line.

 '''

-convert-ali --reorder=false exp/mono/0.mdl \
+convert-ali --reorder=false exp/mono/final.mdl \

-exp/mono/0.mdl exp/mono/tree \
+exp/mono/final.mdl exp/mono/tree \

 ark:"gunzip -c exp/mono/ali.1.gz |" ark,t:- | head -1

 '''

 These numbers are called transition-ids.
-To see how they relate to our model, type show-transitions data/lang/phones.txt exp/mono/0.mdl following command:
+To see how they relate to our model, type show-transitions data/lang/phones.txt exp/mono/0.mdl happens if you look at the final trained model compared to the initial (0) model?
+That is, try the following command and compare the output to the previous command: